hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 8. Using Random Forests in R, Python: http://www.analyticsvidhya.com/blog/2015/09/random-forest-algorithm-multiple-challenges/
 9. Tuning Random Forests parameters (Python Scikit-Learn): http://www.analyticsvidhya.com/blog/2015/06/tuning-random-forest-model/
 10. Be careful that random forests have a tendency to bias towards variables that have more number of distinct values.
-Foe example, it favors numeric variables over binary/categorical values.
+For example, it favors numeric variables over binary/categorical values.
 11. One of benefits of Random forest which excites me most is, the power of handle large data set with higher dimensionality.
 It can handle thousands of input variables and identify most significant variables so it is considered as one of the <b>dimensionality reduction methods</b>.
 Further, the model <b>outputs Importance of variable</b>, which can be a very handy feature.
 12. It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.
 13. It has methods for balancing errors in data sets where classes are imbalanced.